-These wide range of simulations are showcased at this seminar that focuses on the use of Altair’s comprehensive EM solution tool to address electromagnetic issues, solve design problems and also give attendees an opportunity to offer suggestions regarding the future development in EM.
+These wide range of simulations were showcased at this seminar that focused on the use of Altair’s comprehensive EM solution tool to address electromagnetic issues, solve design problems and also gave attendees an opportunity to offer suggestions regarding the future development in EM.

-The seminar is of interest to engineers, analysts and managers involved in the design, research and development of electromagnetic and electro-mechanical devices.
+The seminar was of interest to engineers, analysts and managers involved in the design, research and development of electromagnetic and electro-mechanical devices.

 As use of the electromagnetic frequency spectrum increases, the demand for engineers who have practical working knowledge in the area of electromagnetics continues to grow.
-The seminar will introduce the use of electromagnetic simulation through a number of case studies, covering both single and multiple physics.
-There will be discussions on the different software tools being used to solve for low and high frequency design challenges.
+The seminar introduced the use of electromagnetic simulation through a number of case studies, covering both single and multiple physics.
+There were discussions on the different software tools being used to solve for low and high frequency design challenges.

-- Delegates will learn the latest developments in EM technology and see how they are being applied to predict and optimise EM device performances.
+- Learning the latest developments in EM technology and saw how they are being applied to predict and optimise EM device performances.

-- Discuss how to apply these EM simulation techniques to improve their own product design process to deliver profitable products.
+- Discussing how to apply these EM simulation techniques to improve their own product design process to deliver profitable products.

-- Network with prominent individuals in the UK EM engineering and simulation community.
+- Networking with prominent individuals in the UK EM engineering and simulation community.